Analytic Approach for Computation of Topological Number of Integrable Vortex on Torus: Introduction

-As with the ordinary field theories, the field equations governing the vortices are also second-order differential equations.
+As with ordinary field theories, field equations governing vortices are also second-order differential equations.
 However, situations in which they become first-order equations exist if the coupling constants obey critical relations, i.e., the BPS (Bogomolnyi-Prasad-Sommerfield) limits.
 In such cases, the system of first-order BPS equations is equivalent to the celebrated Liouville equation, a second-order solvable differential equation.
-In \cite{Manton:2016waw}, Manton shows that five distinct cases of such integrable vortex equations exist according to the curvature of the background surfaces on which the vortex lives.
-Among the five equations, the Taubes equation \cite{Taubes:1979tm}, the Ambj\o rn-Olesen equation \cite{Ambjorn:1988fx}, and the Bradlow equation \cite{Bradlow:1990ir} are defined on a hyperbolic surface of constant curvature $\mathbb{H}^2$, while the Popov equation \cite{Popov:2007ms,Popov:2008gw} is defined on a sphere $S^2$.
+In \cite{Manton:2016waw}, Manton shows that five distinct cases of such integrable vortex equations exist according to curvature of the background surfaces on which vortices live.
+Among the five equations, the Taubes equation \cite{Taubes:1979tm}, the Ambj\o rn-Olesen equation \cite{Ambjorn:1988fx}, and the Bradlow equation \cite{Bradlow:1990ir} are defined on a hyperbolic surface $\mathbb{H}^2$, while the Popov equation \cite{Popov:2007ms,Popov:2008gw} is defined on a sphere $S^2$.
 The integrable vortex equation on a plane $\mathbb{R}^2$ is the Jackiw-Pi equation \cite{Jackiw:1990aw,Jackiw:1990tz} considered in the present paper.
 There exist some geometrical interpretations behind those integrable vortex equations.
-In \cite{Baptista:2012tx}, the Higgs fields of the vortices are explained as conformal factors of a metric of the constant curvature surface with isolated singularities.
-In \cite{Contatto:2017alh}, it is interpreted that these integrable equations can be reduced from four-dimensional Yang-Mills theories, and the relation between the vortices and a flat non-Abelian connection in three-dimensions is shown in \cite{Ross:2021afj}.
-In addition, the higher-order generalizations in terms of the ``vortex polynomials" to those integrable vortex equations are considered in \cite{Gudnason:2022hxu}, which includes the equations from Chern-Simons theories.
+In \cite{Baptista:2012tx}, the Higgs fields of vortices are explained as conformal factors of a metric of the constant curvature surface with isolated singularities.
+In \cite{Contatto:2017alh}, it is interpreted that these integrable equations can be reduced from four-dimensional Yang-Mills theories, and the relation between vortices and a flat non-Abelian connection in three-dimensions is shown in \cite{Ross:2021afj}.
+In addition, higher-order generalizations in terms of the ``vortex polynomials" to those integrable vortex equations are considered in \cite{Gudnason:2022hxu}, which includes equations from Chern-Simons theories.